LitzN/KetoMeals/README.md

     `pip3 freeze--local > requirements.txt`
 2. Next I ran the command below in order to create the Procfile needed for Heroku deployment.
     `echo web: python app.py > Procfile`
-3. Push files to Github.
+3. I pushed the files to Github, so they are avaliable in the repository.
 3. Next I opened Heroku website, logged in and navigated to my dashboard.
 4. I created a new project using the "Create a New App" button on the Heroku dashboard.
 The app was named "ketomeals-project".
 5. I was then directed to the app dashboard.
 Under the "Deployment Method" section I chose Github.
 6. I found my github repository using the search bar.
 The repo appeared below and I clicked "Connect".
 7. Next, from the project dashboard on Heroku, I selected "Settings" tab on the navigation below the project title.
 8. In Setting, I found the "Config Vars" section and clicked "Reveal Config Vars"
-9. Here I inputted details contained in the env.py file in the github workspace, so they could be securely accessed to run the app on Heroku.
+9. Here I input the details contained in the env file in the github workspace, so they could be securely accessed to run the app on Heroku.
 Once this section was complete I clicked "Add".
     Details required were:
     * IP